-Jenny (Jessy Schram) is a spoilt rich girl who loves her life in the city, shopping and dining on her dad's wealth.
+Jenny (Jessy Schram - A Smile as Big as the Moon) is a spoilt rich girl who loves her life in the city, shopping and dining thanks to daddy's money.
 But then when her cards are declined she finds her world imploding as her father has suffered a few bad investments and is going bankrupt.
-The only thing Jenny has is a pumpkin farm which her father had brought in her name not that Jenny knows the first thing about pumpkins farms.
-Deciding to take a look at what she owns her arrival doesn't go down well with widower Brett (Jesse Hutch) whose family use to own the farm before they had to sell it, but still lives and works there with his aunt, kid brother and daughter.
+The only thing Jenny has is a pumpkin farm which her father had brought in her name not that Jenny knows the first thing about pumpkin farms.
+Deciding to take a look at what she owns her arrival doesn't go down well with widower Brett (Jesse Hutch - My Boyfriends' Dogs) whose family use to own the farm before they had to sell it, but still lives and works there with his aunt, kid brother and daughter.

-But once again that isn't a complaint as there is something to be said for familiarity, it makes a movie easy to watch and when it features likeable characters it makes it charming.
-And that is what "Harvest Moon" has as whilst initially Jessy Schram comes over as intentionally annoying as the spoilt rich girl when her softer side comes out she becomes adorable.
-And Schram also delivers the comedy of the falls and so on which you expect when a city girl ends up on a farm whilst also working well with Jesse Hutch who to be honest delivers good hearted hunk with ease which makes it so easy to like his character as well.
+But once again that isn't a complaint as there is something to be said for familiarity, it makes a movie easy to watch and when it features likeable characters it helps to make it charming.
+And that is what "Harvest Moon" delivers as whilst initially Jessy Schram comes over as intentionally annoying as the spoilt rich girl when her softer side comes out she becomes adorable.
+And Schram also delivers the comedy of the falls and so on which you expect when a city girl ends up on a farm whilst she also works well with Jesse Hutch who to be honest delivers good hearted hunk with ease which makes it so easy to like his character as well.

-What this all boils down to is that "Harvest Moon" is most importantly a really pleasant movie for those who enjoy the unique charm of made for TV movies.
-But it is an incredibly familiar movie which relies on likeability more than what happens which thankfully it succeeds on with the great casting of Jessy Schram and Jesse Hutch.
+What this all boils down to is that "Harvest Moon" is most importantly a really pleasant movie for those who enjoy the unique charm of Hallmark movies.
+But it is an incredibly familiar movie which relies on likeability more than what happens which thankfully it succeeds in doing with the great casting of Jessy Schram and Jesse Hutch.